vinhnguyensig/task-management/README.md

 # Task Management
 ![AppIcon](Resources/AppIcon.png)

 **Task Management** app helps you organize, prioritize, and track tasks effortlessly.
-With a clean interface, categories, and due dates calendar, it simplifies managing tasks and boosting productivity.
+With a clean interface, categories, and due dates calendar, it simplifies managing tasks and improving productivity.

 ---
 This README provides an overview of the app's features, structure, testing, and deployment processes.